mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 Open a Jupyter notebook and click the top right button to select a kernel.
 You can select "Python Environments" for any Conda environments or "Jupyter Kernel" to find Julia or R environments.
-If you have installed R with Conda, you can find your Conda environment under "Jupyter Kernel."
+If you have installed R with Conda, you can find your Conda environment under "Jupyter Kernel." `jupyterlab` must be installed to your Conda environment.

 ### Port Forwarding